 Aneesh D (19:28):

 Oh, I am with you on that.
 I think.
 So that makes a lot of sense.
-And these, at the end of the day, you’re dealing with real world problems.
+And these, at the end of the day, you’re dealing with real-world problems.
 So you have to be flexible.
-You need to be able to turn the ship around with the small arc small radius.
+You need to be able to turn the ship around with a small arc small radius.
 Well, we want to ask the next question.
-So apart from this example, the, there anything else interesting that you would want to talk about?
+So apart from this example, there anything else interesting that you would want to talk about?
 I mean, addressing that you’ve executed on low code?

 Built-in workflow modules for task approval and assignments make life simpler